 When the United States Supreme Court ruled for marriage equality in 2013, the LGBT community and their supporters were elated.
-It appeared that decades of fighting for the same rights that other American citizens take for granted had finally knocked down a dark history of inequality, violence and oppression of LGBT people in America.
+It appeared that decades of fighting for the same rights that other American citizens take for granted had finally knocked down a dark history of inequality, violence, and oppression of LGBT people in America.
 But if the past teaches us anything, it’s that progress is never linear, and that for every few steps forward, we do indeed take another step back.

 All across the country today, battles are being waged against the LGBT community.
-Many of these fights are in states less progressive than states like California, New York and Massachusetts, for example, which have some of the strongest protections for LGBT people in America.
-But even in those states, all is not well as recent enacted and proposed policies at the federal level threaten equal protection for LGBT citizens of the United States.
+Many of these fights are in states less progressive than states like California, New York, and Massachusetts, for example, which have some of the strongest protections for LGBT people in America.
+But even in those states, all is not well as recently enacted and proposed policies at the federal level threaten equal protection for LGBT citizens of the United States.

 The ten top LGBT legal issues facing the gay community today include:

 - The U.S. Supreme Court.
 Brett Kavanaugh’s appointment to the Supreme Court, which now seems imminent, will reaffirm the court’s conservative bias, which is bad news for LGBT rights.
 Watch municipalities and states pass laws to slowly chip away at existing LGBT protections, and pass more draconian laws

 - The Census.
 The Trump administration has removed all references to LGBT people from the US Census, which mean that it will be impossible to accurately determine the size of the LGBT population.

 - Transgender rights.
 The Trump administration has waged a direct attack on transgender people.
 Courts are now fighting over trans-Americans serving in the military.
 Bathroom bans, which are supported by conservative judges, may end up in front of the Supreme Court.
 This opens the doors for more discrimination, denial of service and violence.